B3tty/EpidemicSound/README.md

 ### Deployment
 Deploy the application using a cloud service provider like AWS, GCP, or Azure and use a managed database service.

+### Environment management
+Here `host` and `port` are set as convenient for a local usage.
+In production, we would set these from environment variables.